Rusdi Genest: Education and teaching

 Genest earned an MFA from the Université du Québec à Montréal.
-He studied art at the École nationale supérieure des Beaux-Arts (ENSBA), at the École nationale supérieure des arts appliqués et des métiers d'art (ENSAAMA) in Paris, and at the California State University, Long Beach.
+He studied art at the École nationale supérieure des Beaux-Arts (ENSBA), the École nationale supérieure des arts appliqués et des métiers d'art (ENSAAMA) in Paris, and the California State University, Long Beach.
 He was a professor at the Université du Québec à Chicoutimi (UQAC), Saguenay and at the Sadie Bronfman School of fine arts in Montréal.
-He has taught courses at the California State College at Sonoma, at the Boston and the Cambridge Centers for Adult Education.
+He previously taught courses at the California State College, Sonoma, the Boston and the Cambridge Centers for Adult Education.

-Genest has been awarded subsidies and research grants by the Quebec Ministry of Culture and Communications.
+Genest was awarded subsidies and research grants by the Quebec Ministry of Culture and Communications.

 Honors and awards

 In June 2013, Genest was inducted into the Royal Canadian Academy of Arts.
-He has received awards from the Minister of Interior of the Republic of Italy, from Art Credo, Toronto, Canada, from the Governor of the Province of Ravenna, Italy; he earned a Medal from the Salon des Arts et des Lettres de Paris Sud, France, and from the Monterey and the Mill Valley Festivals of the Arts, Ca., USA.
+He has received awards from the Minister of Interior of the Republic of Italy, Art Credo,Toronto, Canada, the Governor of the Province of Ravenna, Italy.
+He earned a medal from the Salon des Arts et des Lettres de Paris Sud, France, the Monterey and the Mill Valley Festivals of the Arts, Ca., USA.